KSDaemon/WampAPI-Specification/spec/specification.md

             basePath:
                 # open meaning there is the opportunity to use special base paths as assigned by the provider, default is `ws`
                 default: ws
+            realm:
+                default: userRealm
+                description: The WAMP Realm to join at the End Point
 ```

 #### Server Variable Object